MarceloJT/Developing_Data_Products/Overview.md

 * no spare parts are exchanged to restore the machine functioning;
 * have direct impact on machine's **OEE** (Overall Equipment Effectiveness) and reduces significantly the line throughput.

 A deep understanding on the behavior of such stoppages can drive more effective action plans to either reduce them or eliminate them from the process.
-In the same way, it allows *process simulation* processes through specific software, that demands good understanding on the statistical distribution parameters of the minor stoppages events.
+In the same way, it allows *process simulation* processes through specific software, that demands good understanding on the statistical distribution parameters of those minor stoppages events.
 <BR>

 ## Premises